 How the Fear of Mushrooms Can Develop

 Mycophobia can also develop from the preconceived notion that mushrooms are eaten for the purposes of getting high.
-The thought of unintentionally nibbling on some strange mushroom and then having an uncontrolled psychedelic experience can be quite frightening.
+The thought of unintentionally nibbling on some strange mushroom and then having an uncontrolled psychedelic experience can be quite scary.

 Those with chronic candida infection often avoid eating mushrooms because there is a mistaken belief that mushrooms cause candida.
 In fact, medicinal mushrooms support your immune system and can keep an overgrowth of candida at bay.